GSA/ficam-access/pages/PACS-guide.md

 *	Controller (field panels or door controllers) - (Core Component)

 The PACS Infrastructure Controller controls the door (i.e., door locking mechanism).
-The PACS Infrastructure Controller receives card identifier information about the PIV Cardholder from Secure Controller, which it uses to make access control decisions, such as to release the door locking mechanism to allow a PIV Cardholder access to a facility.
+The PACS Infrastructure Controller receives card identifier information about the PIV Cardholder from the Secure Controller, which it uses to make access control decisions, such as to release the door locking mechanism to allow a PIV Cardholder access to a facility.

 * PACS Application and Head End System (Core Component)